Editor's note: This is the second in a three-part series on the Marine Corps' gender integrated task force.

 The challenge for decision-makers lies in how different each of the closed combat arms fields are, from engineers to weapons to mechanized units.
 Each field is physically demanding, but some appear to be more easily within reach of the "average Joe" female Marine, as Ortiz put it.

 At the task force's mechanized company, certain apparent obstacles specific to the size of the vehicles seemed to diminish as female volunteers began to work with the units.
-In the light armored vehicle platoon, in which crew members must work together to change 175-pound tires and haul a 200-pound simulated crewman casualty out of the vehicle to an evacuation point a distance away, volunteers acknowledged there was a learning curve.
+In the light armored vehicle platoon, in which crew members must work together to change 175-pound tires and haul a 200-pound simulated crewman casualty out of the vehicle to an evacuation point a distance away, volunteers acknowledged admitted there was a learning curve.

 Lance Cpl.
 Christopher Augello, 23, said he had devised a new method for using leverage to move the heavy tires after being assigned to an assessment with a shorter female volunteer several times in a row.